 But one of most critical factors in determining your actual ROI is the amount of buy-in you have from your association staff.
 The best CRM or AMS in the market could have poor ROI if your staff and members won’t use it, or haven’t adapted once you make the switch.
 But the potential ROI Dynamics 365 comes with, along with everything Cobalt does to understand your association’s true needs and configure your AMS system accordingly really help minimize the risk of a low ROI.

 Questions for Associations Evaluating AMS Systems and CRM Solutions

 Asking the right questions at every stage of the AMS or CRM evaluation process is so critical to finding the right-fit solution.
 Our AMS Buying Guide has 50 of our most helpful questions for your staff members — and AMS vendor prospects.
 You’ll find things like:

 - Does this AMS system or CRM have the modules you need?

 - Is the AMS flexible and extendable?

 - What does the post go-live support look like after adopting the AMS?

 - What are the AMS system reporting capabilities?

 - Is there good CRM or AMS vendor fit with your association?

-Keep Learning about the Value of AMS Systems
+More Resources About the Value of AMS Systems

 Whether you are a part of a well-established association that needs a new AMS system or you are doing research about a new CRM solution, we have more resources for you.
 Each of these is based on Cobalt’s deep experience in connecting associations with the vital information they need to make confident choices about their next AMS or CRM system and partner.